madalinignisca/devcontainers/README.md

 # devcontainers
 Devcontainers or Codespace with optimizations for PHP and Nodejs development.

-Laravel, Symfony, NestJS, SailsJS, WordPress, Drupal, Magento, Prestashop, Opencart compatible and mode.
+Laravel, Symfony, NestJS, SailsJS, WordPress, Drupal, Magento, Prestashop, Opencart compatible and more.

 ## Getting started: